rshyam02/Expense-Manager/README.md

 💸 Expense Manager — Track Your Spending, Own Your Finances!

-A modern full-stack Expense Tracker app built using Spring Boot 🧩 (Java) for the backend and ReactJS ⚛️ for the frontend.
+A modern full-stack Expense Manager app built using Spring Boot 🧩 (Java) for the backend and ReactJS ⚛️ for the frontend.

 📈 Easily manage your personal expenses, view insightful charts, and stay on top of your financial life!